WCB – Alberta (Millard Health) Collective Agreement 2025-2028

 3. they do not return from layoff as required by Article 18.05 of this Collective Agreement.

 4. An Employee who voluntarily leaves the employ of the Employer shall receive the wages and other monetary entitlements to which they are entitled as soon as the Employer can make the wages and other monetary entitlements available.
-In any event, the Employer will not delay receipt of wages beyond four (4) working days.
+In any event, the Employer will not delay the direct deposit of wages to the Employee's financial institution beyond four (4) working days.

 5. Where applicable, an Employee who does not successfully complete registration and/or licensing examinations after a maximum of one (1) rewrite shall be considered terminated.